- Things to Do

 The closest you can stay to the beach is across the street.
 There are no accommodations located directly on the beach in Cape May (or any of our neighboring towns).

-According to the innkeeper for Victorian Lace Inn, it is appreciated when tips are offered, but they are kindly declined.
+According to a local innkeeper, it is appreciated when tips are offered, but they are kindly declined.
 Basically, she says, if offered cash, she refuses, but adds, "You can show your appreciation simply by coming back to visit."
 If offered a tip in an envelope, she often reciprocates by sending the "tipster" a token of her appreciation – a small remembrance of some kind.
 Basically, however, she feels the innkeeper should not be tipped because that is his/her job to make the guest feel comfortable and welcome.
 She strongly, however, urges guests to remember their chambermaid.

 We would agree - it is polite (and recommended) to tip your chambermaid, but better to repay a good innkeeper with a future stay.